louis-uni-stuff/MLinPractice/DOCUMENTATION.md

 This result indicates a good, even if not outstanding, performance of the classifier in generalizing the phenomenon of tweet virality from our training and validation sets to previously unseen data.
 While the raw accuracy score is lower than on our baseline model (0.7853), Cohen's Kappa is markedly higher (Baseline: 0.0005).
 This is likely due to the imbalanced nature of our data set.

-Given the features we extracted from the data and the model we selected, it appears to be possible to classify tweets as viral to some extent, even if we would have hoped for a better accuracy.
+Given the features, we extracted from the data and the model we selected, it appears to be possible to classify tweets as viral to some extent, even if we would have hoped for better accuracy.